Western Digital Corp (WDC)'s Uncertain Future: Understanding the

 - Momentum rank: 9/10

-Based on the above method, GuruFocus assigned Western Digital Corp the GF Score of 61 out of 100, which signals poor future outperformance potential.
+Based on the above method, GuruFocus assigned Western Digital Corp a GF Score of 61 out of 100, which signals poor future outperformance potential.

-Western Digital Corp is a leading vertically integrated supplier of data storage solutions, spanning both hard disk drives (HDDs) and solid-state drives (SSDs).
-In the HDD market, it forms a practical duopoly with Seagate, and it is the largest global producer of NAND flash chips for SSDs in a joint venture with competitor Kioxia.
-With a market cap of $17.02 billion and sales of $11.33 billion, Western Digital Corp operates with a challenging operating margin of -16%.
-This snapshot of the company's financials sets the stage for a deeper analysis of its income sources and potential areas of concern.
+Western Digital Corp is a leading vertically integrated supplier of data storage solutions, spanning both hard disk drives (HDD) and solid-state drives (SSD).
+With a market cap of $18.72 billion and sales of $11.33 billion, Western Digital Corp operates in a practical duopoly in the HDD market alongside Seagate and is the largest global producer of NAND flash chips for SSDs through a joint venture with competitor Kioxia.
+Despite its significant presence in the data storage market, the company's operating margin currently stands at -16, indicating potential challenges in profitability.

 Financial Strength Breakdown